nsrr/fdcsr-documentation/pages/README.md

 Exclusion criteria include color blindness, medication use, unstable medical conditions and personal or first degree relative with a psychiatric disorder.

 **Note: All data access requests must be pre-approved by PI Dr Klerman prior to submitting a data request with sleepdata.org.
-Please [complete the pre-approval survey to get started](https://redcap.link/fdcsr-pre-approval).**
+Please <a href="https://redcap.link/fdcsr-pre-approval" target="_blank">complete the pre-approval survey to get started</a>.**

 ## Methods